Logiqx/gps-details/docs/devices/garmin/watches/README.md

 ### Less Popular Watches

-These series are rarely used on GP3S, despite being supported by the recommended apps:
+These watches are rarely used on GP3S, but supported by [APPro Windsurf](https://apps.garmin.com/apps/9567700b-6587-44be-9708-879bfc844791) and [Windsurfing application](https://apps.garmin.com/apps/9d47be43-2724-44e4-8f5e-3005b0766087):

 - Descent - dive computers
 - D2 - aviator smartwatches

+These watches are not used on GP3S, but are supported by [Windsurfing application](https://apps.garmin.com/apps/9d47be43-2724-44e4-8f5e-3005b0766087):

+- Approach - golf smartwatches
 - MARQ - luxury smartwatches

-These series are rarely used on GP3S (nowadays) and not supported by the recommended apps:
+These devices are not supported by the recommended the recommended apps:

 - Edge - bike computers
 - eTrex - GPS navigators
 - Foretrex - GPS navigators
-- Gekko - GPS navigator
+- Gekko - GPS navigators

-These series are not listed on GP3S and not supported by the recommended apps:

-- Approach - golf watches
-- Swim - swimming watch
+- Swim - swimming watches